dickloraine/pandoc_styles/README.md

 ### Postflight

 These scripts are called after the source is converted.
-Pretty similar to preflight, but instead of "<files>" it only accepts a single "<file>"
+Pretty similar to preflight, but instead of `<files>` it only accepts a single `<file>`

 **Some app:**